monica-yesildirek/monica-yesildirek/README.md

 :large_blue_diamond: Skilled in data science, remote sensing, and environmental modeling

-:earth_africa: Merging environmental science and GIS to to protect what matters: water, land, people
+:earth_africa: Merging environmental science and GIS to to protect what matters

 :seedling: Creating edible landscapes and native wildlife habitat for pollinators on my free time